olegasd123/xrm-vscode/README.md

 - For bound folders, supported files inside are published (file bindings are used when present).
 Up to 4 files publish at once.
 The progress dialog can be cancelled.
 - Unchanged files in a folder publish are skipped using `.vscode/xrm.publishCache.json` (based on content hash, size, and mtime).
 - Quick publish: click the status bar item (cloud upload) or run `XRM: Publish Last Resource` to republish the most recent file or folder with the same environment and binding.
-- `XRM: Set Default Solution` updates the global default solution and helps prefill new bindings.

 ### Supported file types
 By default: `.js`, `.css`, `.htm`, `.html`, `.xml`, `.json`, `.resx`, `.png`, `.jpg`, `.jpeg`, `.gif`, `.xsl`, `.xslt`, `.ico`, `.svg`.
 Adjust the list with `webResourceSupportedExtensions` in `xrm.config.json`; the Explorer `XRM` menu is always visible, but actions only run for extensions included in this list.